-The Postgraduate Appeals Process is outlined in the Trinity College Calendar Part against the decision of Taught Course Committees are outlined in the Calendar under General Academic Regulations for Graduate Studies and Higher Degrees - Section 1.
+The Postgraduate Appeals Process is outlined in the Trinity College Calendar Part III.
+All appeals should be heard first at School level.
+The grounds for appeal against the decision of Taught Course Committees are outlined in the Calendar under General Academic Regulations for Graduate Studies and Higher Degrees - Section 1.